Aaron-Roar/real-engine/README.md

 Please keep the style of the project in mind: plain C, explicit ownership, minimal dependencies, and focused changes.

-## License Intent
+## License Status

+The license is not finalized yet.

+I am currently deciding between `Apache-2.0` and `LGPL-3.0-or-later`.
+Until a proper `LICENSE` file is added, please treat the licensing as undecided and be careful about depending on the project for released work.

-I want Rohr Engine to be usable as a library in other projects, including closed-source games or applications, while still requiring changes to the engine itself to stay open when distributed.
+The goal is still for Rohr Engine to be usable as a library in other projects, including closed-source games or applications.
+The main decision is whether engine changes should be required to stay open when distributed.

-That sounds closest to the GNU Lesser General Public License, likely `LGPL-3.0-or-later`, but the license is not finalized until the repository includes the proper license files.
-If you plan to use this seriously before that is finished, please check the current repo state first.

-The intent is:

-* You can link the engine as a library from your own project.
-* Your game or application code can remain under your own license.
-* If you modify and distribute the engine itself, those engine changes should be shared under the same library license.
+If that requirement stays important, `LGPL-3.0-or-later` is likely the better fit.
+If simpler adoption matters more, `Apache-2.0` may be the better fit.

 ## Roadmap